xcape-io/PyTeletextProps/README.md

 This props listen to MQTT messages to display a text on a display monitor, ring a bell and turn on a light.
 Messages and commands are sent remotely from anywhere (no more need of long HDMI cables in Escape Rooms).

-Created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with **Room** software, this props can be controlled with [Teletext Plugin](https://github.com/fauresystems/TeletextPlugin) or any application able to publish MQTT messages.
+This props is inspired from a Water Well props created for [Live Escape Grenoble](https://www.live-escape.net/) rooms, controlled with **Room** software, this props can be controlled with [Teletext Plugin](https://github.com/fauresystems/TeletextPlugin) or any application able to publish MQTT messages.

+The Water Well props was based on <a href="https://kivy.org/" target="_blank">Python Kivi</a> to get water waves visual effects.

-You can use Teletext Props as is or you can hack it to create your own connected props, you just have to hack the code in `TeletextApp.py` file.
+This props based on <a href="https://lawsie.github.io/guizero/start/" target="_blank">Guizero</a> is a very good start to code a very first GUI props on Raspberry.
+Create your own connected props, you just have to hack the code in `TeletextApp.py` file.

+You will find a <a href="https://xcape.io/public/documentation/en/room/AddaconnectedpropsTeletext.html" target="_blank">detailed installation help in the Room manual</a>.

 ## Installation